flutter/website/src/release/breaking-changes/menus-text-style.md

 ),
 ```

-A `DropdownMenu`'s `TextField` for Material 3 uses `TextTheme.bodyLarge`
+A `DropdownMenu`'s `TextField` for Material 3
-as the default text style.
-To use the previous default text style, set the
+uses `TextTheme.bodyLarge` as the default text style.
+To use the previous default text style,
-`TextTheme.labelLarge` text style in `DropdownMenu.style` property, or the
+set the `TextTheme.labelLarge` text style in
-`DropdownMenuThemeData.style`.
+the `DropdownMenu.textStyle` or `DropdownMenuThemeData.textStyle` properties.

 Code before migration: